 Data from existing and expanding long-term whale monitoring programmes in the South Atlantic can be used to assess whether the goals of SAWS related to the recovery of whale populations are being achieved.
-For humpback and Southern right whales, such programmes have already been in place for decades using a variety of efficient non-lethal research methodologies, such as photo-identification, biopsy sampling and, more recently, satellite telemetry.
+For humpback and Southern right whales, such programmes have already been in place for decades using a variety of efficient non-lethal research methodologies, such as line- transect and photo-identification surveys, biopsy sampling and, more recently, satellite telemetry and passive acoustic monitoring.
 The SAWS can have a crucial role in helping national programs in the region to build upon existing co-operative efforts.

-Some milestones could therefore be established to help achieve SAWS objectives, including inter alia, estimate the abundance, trends and stock structure of coastal breeding whales along the east coast of South America and west coasts of Africa, through sighting and biopsy surveys, with an emphasis on humpback whales and southern right whales, as an index of population status of species that feed in the Southern Ocean such that estimates of when, and at what level, stocks reach their carrying capacity, and how this varies in time and space; and continue to support IWC efforts to estimate the abundance and trends of Southern Ocean pelagic whales on their feeding grounds through non-lethal sightings and biopsy surveys such that estimates can be derived of when, and at what level, stocks reach their carrying capacity, and how this varies in time and space.
+Some milestones could therefore be established to help achieve SAWS objectives, including inter alia, estimate the abundance, trends and stock structure of coastal breeding whales along the east coast of South America and west coasts of Africa, through sighting and biopsy surveys.
+Emphasis would be given on humpback and southern right whales, as an index of stock status of species that feed in the Southern Ocean such that estimates could be used to determine when, and at what level, stocks reach their carrying capacity, and how this varies in time and space.
+On the other hand, continue to support IWC efforts to estimate the abundance and trends of Southern Ocean pelagic whales on their feeding grounds through non-lethal sightings and biopsy sampling surveys such that from these estimates can be determined when, and at what level, stocks reach their carrying capacity, and how this varies in time and space.